crttcr/working-examples/java/src/main/java/args/README.md

 This is yet another library for processing program arguments.
-Inspired by Robert C. Martin's [Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftmanship/dp/0132350882"), chapter 14, this library keeps the simple **one-character + optional modifier** specification string for cases where advanced capabilities are overkill.
+Inspired by Robert C. Martin's [Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftmanship/dp/0132350882"), chapter 14, this library keeps the simple **one-character + optional modifier** specification for cases where advanced capabilities are overkill.
 Additionally, by providing a more detailed specification, it's possible to provide descriptions, default values, environment variable lookup, and validatation to ensure programs are started in a consistent state.